Biomedical Science - MSc

 You will be required to have:

-- a 2:2 UK undergraduate degree in biomedical science, though applications are welcomed from other related subjects and will be considered on an individual basis.
+- a 2:2 UK undergraduate degree in biomedical science, although applications are welcome from other related subjects and will be considered on an individual basis

 All applicants must be able to demonstrate proficiency in the English language.
 Applicants who require a Tier 4 student visa may need to provide a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.